dhlrunner/Gakumas_mod/README.md

 ## Features

 - **IL2CPP Dump:** Press F8 to generate a dump file from IL2CPP.
 The dump.cs file will be generated in the modding DLL folder.
+- **Protected GameAssembly.dll dump:** Dump the protected DLL.
+If you run the IL2CPP Dump function above, it will automatically dump GameAssembly.
+It won't bypass protection completely (IAT is still broken), but it will be readable by reversing tools like Ghidra.
 - **Unity Function Hooking:** Partial hooking of some Unity functions.
 - **In-Game ImGUI Window:** Creates an ImGUI window within the game.
 (Open key is F12, but no many functions currently.)
 - **Future Enhancements:** More functionalities are planned to be added in upcoming updates.